ikeman32/cra-template-duke/README.md

 ## How To Install

+## Breaking changes
+There are some issues with some of the node pmodules requiring vulnerable versions of certain modules and you may encounter a similar error as this:

+Compiled with problems:

+ERROR in ./node_modules/history/index.js

+and a stack trace through multiple files ending up with webpack compiling with an error.
+Right now the workaround is to run npm audit fix --force to install the breaking changes and vulnerable modules.

 requires create-react-app v5.0.0
 to force your system to use create-react-app v5 append '@5.0.0' to the create-react-app